-For a quick view of Yale's Scientific Resources click on the image to the right to access an interactive pdf.
+For a quick view of Yale's Scientific Resources click on the image to the below to access an interactive pdf.

 Yale’s major centralized research facilities include the HHMI Biopolymer/Keck Foundation Biotechnology Laboratory (responsible for the synthesis and analysis of nucleic acids, proteins, and microarrays); two centers for X-ray crystallographic analysis; a center for the nuclear magnetic resonance (NMR) analysis of macromolecules; the Center for Cell Imaging (for electron microscopy, immunocytochemistry, scanning laser confocal microscopy, and high voltage cryo-electron microscopy of macromolecules); and core facilities for the preparation of transgenic animals.
 Additional specialized techniques and instrumentation are found in numerous individual laboratories and the facilities listed below; all are accessible to BBS students regardless of lab or Track affiliation.